calblueprint/constitution/Current_Constitution.md

 ## VI.
 CONSTITUTIONAL AMENDMENTS

 1. The Executive Committee, whenever two-thirds of its members shall deem it necessary, shall propose Amendments to this Constitution, or, on the application of two-thirds of the total membership shall call a convention for proposing Amendments, which, in either case, shall be valid to all intents and purposes, as part of this Constitution, when ratified by three-fourths of the total membership.
-2. All amendments, additions or deletions to this document must be filed with the LEAD Center in 432 Eshleman Hall.
+2. All amendments, additions or deletions to this document must be filed with the LEAD Center at lead@berkeley.edu, or LEAD Center at 432 Eshleman Hall.

 ## VII.
 DISSOLUTION